-Temperate and boreal forests can help fight global warming; but without better management, they may become part of the problem
+Temperate and boreal forests are among our best assets in the fight against global warming; but without better management, scientists say these woodlands instead may become part of the problem

 THE TROPICAL RAIN FOREST gets most of the press.
 After all, it has become the symbol of primeval wilderness and a poster child for protecting the natural world.
 But it's worth also taking a look at woodlands closer to home.
 Forests are growing all around us: stately white pines and spreading oaks in the Northeast; delicate longleaf pine and rich bottomland hardwoods in the South; silvery aspen and gnarled pinyon pine in the Southwest; magnificent redwoods in California and a vast expanse of spruce and fir all across Canada.